![]() |

 Program Requirements and Benefits

-• The University of Iowa certificate program is a 12-month commitment.
-The program will be completed asynchronously online for the fall and spring semesters and will require two separate 1-week in-person laboratory courses during the summer session.
-If admitted to the program, awardees will receive scholarship support for tuition, books and travel and will need to apply to the University of Iowa College of Liberal Arts and Sciences in conjunction with university staff.
+- The University of Iowa certificate program is a 12-month commitment, with asynchronous online coursework during the fall and spring semesters.
+Participants should anticipate dedicating approximately 3–4+ hours per week to coursework, which may need to be completed outside of work hours.
+Additionally, the program includes two separate one-week, in-person laboratory courses during the summer session.
+Admitted participants will receive scholarship support covering tuition, books, and travel and will need to apply to the University of Iowa College of Liberal Arts and Sciences with guidance from university staff.

 Eligibility Requirements